Market Overview for May, 2026

 Residential Properties Sold in Jamaica

-The median house sale price in Jamaica in December was relatively flat year-over-year at $602K.
-Median coop sale price in Jamaica was $165K, a change of 31.9% year-over-year.
-There was no statistically significant data for median condo price activity for the period of December in Jamaica.
+The median house sale price in Jamaica in May was $660K, up 10.9% year-over-year.
+However, median condo prices in Jamaica remained flat year-over-year at $370K.
+There was no statistically significant data for median coop price activity for the period of May in Jamaica.

 Discover market trends in other boroughs in New York City